LouisThill/Thill_et_al_DGBP_AGNP_2026/README.md

 Our group recently published a study on the reliability of our PIT paradigm:
 - Belanger, M. J., Chen, H., Fröhner, J. H., Garbusow, M., Heinz, A., & Smolka, M. N. (2025).
 Behavioural and Neural Reliability of a Pavlovian-to-Instrumental Transfer Task. *Addiction Biology*, 30(12), e70112. **https://doi.org/10.1111/adb.70112**

-## 📣Many thanks to my co-authors:
+## 📣Many thanks to:
+- My co-authors:
 Hao Chen, Christian Baeuchl, Andreas Heinz and Michael N. Smolka